Jurnal TV: Shows and Talk shows

 Ora Expertizei – Talk show that reflects events of major interest, discussed on the first pages of the entire mass-media.

-Cabinetul din Umbră – Political talk show where are invited experts which debate most important politic events of the week.
+Cabinetul din Umbră – Political talk show where invited experts debate on the most important political events of the week.

 Прямой Разговор – Political talk show about all the fields: sport, religion, the local or international reality, together with special guests and live dialogues.

 Mai pe scurt – Immediately after the news Journal at 7 p.m.
 Political talkshow.

 Patrula Jurnal TV – A review of the week about the cruelest crimes and law violations.

 Campaigns

 Poftă mare, Chișinău! – Every year Jurnal TV viewers are surprised by gourmet records.
 Jurnal TV presenters are cooking traditional dishes from different countries.
 It started with Romanian traditional food, then Spanish, Italian, German.
 At the end of each show the dishes are given to people who decide to spend the Chisinau Day with Jurnal TV's team.

 La Cireşe - A unique and very colorful festival that had beaten any record at its first edition, by gathering together more than 20,000 people who have had pleasant surprises, tons of cherry, thousands of pies, and all sorts of fruits and handicrafts.

 Moldova, eu chiar te iubesc! – A social campaign launched on 27 August 2011, on the Independence Day, that promotes cultural values.

 Târgul Cadourilor Inutile "Fă-ți cadoul util!"- Was held in one of the shopping centers in Chişinau.
 Visitors were encouraged to exchange unuseful gifts between them, in this way, all gifts become useful.

 Moș Crăciun există, Moș Crăciun ești tu! - Is a campaign that promotes the message that each of us can be Santa by helping others.
 With this occasion Jurnal TV released a Carol that express warmth and love for our fellow.

 JurnalTVerde – A greening campaign, which began in Chişinău and expanded to Balţi, Cahul, Ungheni, Orhei.
 Presenters from Jurnal TV together with celebrities, people from Green Spaces and locals have participated in greening and cleaning parks.

 Jurnal TV îți face curte! – Jurnal TV was making stories about the problems that face the tenants and passed them to the local authorities to be solved.

 Bea cu minte! – Social campaigns that informed the society of the consequences of drinking alcohol.